KincsesBence/capacitor-exact-alarm/README.md

 #### cancelAlarm

-Used to cancel a specific alarm.
+Payload for canceling an alarm.

 | Prop          | Type                |
 | ------------- | ------------------- |